- Accessed by: (on a Mac

 - When recording from a microphone, listen in headphones so that the microphone hears only what you are actually recording.

-- Audio to buffer: At the default 100 milliseconds (ms) setting, the audio will take 0.1 seconds to travel through the sound card.
-Decreasing this value means recordings will be laid down on disk with less delay, and "software playthrough" may respond faster.
-However, the CPU will have to work harder as it is taking the audio through the sound card in smaller chunks.
-Setting this value too low (for example to 1 ms), will mean the CPU will not be able to keep up, and recording won't work.
+- Audio to buffer: A "buffer" is a chunk of audio waiting for the computer to process it.
+At the default 100 milliseconds (ms) setting, the audio will take 0.1 seconds to travel through the sound card when recording or playing.
+Decreasing this value means recordings will be laid down on disk with less latency, and playback may respond faster.
+However, the computer will have to work faster so that it's ready to process the shorter chunks as soon as required.
+Setting this value too low (for example to 1 ms) will mean the computer will not be able to keep up, and neither recording or playback will work.
 100 ms is a safe setting for most computers.

 - Latency correction: On most consumer systems there will be a delay between singing or hitting your note and it being laid down in the recording.
 When the default Overdub setting is enabled, Audacity will push recorded tracks backwards by 130 ms to compensate for this delay.
 If your latency is constant, you can adjust this correction value so that your recorded tracks should end up properly synchronized with the other tracks after correction.
 To set a custom latency value for your system, see the Latency Test page.